norbert-acedanski/rpg-game/README.md

-# colatz-conjecture
+# rpg-game

 # About The Project
 A simple RPG game, where group of 3 heroes fights 3 enemies with positons, magic and attacks.
+For now it only works in the terminal.

 # Built With
 Python 3.9.10